Waste Classification - Newcastle

 Q: What’s the difference between ENM and general solid waste?

-Excavated Natural Material (ENM) is clean, naturally occurring soil or rock that meets strict EPA criteria and can be reused under a Resource Recovery Exemption.
-General solid waste (non-putrescible or putrescible) includes soils and materials that exceed ENM thresholds or contain minor contamination — and must be disposed of at a licensed waste facility.
-We help you determine the correct classification through sampling, lab analysis, and expert interpretation.
+General solid waste (putrescible or non-putrescible) must be disposed of at a licensed landfill.
+We help you determine the correct classification through sampling, lab analysis, and expert advice.

 Q: What happens if I don’t classify waste before disposal?